alanng10/View/Docue/a.md

 View has most general view arch.

-View can have most general and most level view style.
+View can have park view style.

 View has park element.